CompEphys-team/DroSort/README.md

 Assigns a '-2' value to unknown cluster in a new unit column in SpikeInfo.

 ### 3.2 Assign unknown by composed templates.
+If there is a third cluster, the average is loaded or calculated from the two identified clusters, and the combined spikes are calculated.
+The spikes in unit '-2' are assigned to the cluster which less distance.

 ### 3.3 Reassign by amplitude
 Analyzes each spike and its neighbors amplitude by cluster.
 If the amplitude of an spike is more similar to their neighbors from the other cluster, the spike is reassigned.